OldG Hosting provider reviews

 Interface and tooling may feel heavy for small sites

-Final Verdict
+Final verdict

-WP Engine is a powerful managed WordPress hosting platform built for professional use.
+A powerful managed WordPress hosting platform built for professional use.
 It excels in performance consistency, security, and development workflows, making it a strong choice for agencies and businesses.

 Best suited for users who need enterprise-level WordPress hosting and are comfortable paying a premium for stability, tooling, and support.